ryantd42/NY-Legislative-Git/2023/S6919A-2023/bill.md

- Introduced  by  Sen. ROLISON -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen. ROLISON -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the tax law, in relation to authorizing an occupancy tax in the town of Putnam Valley, in Putnam county
+ AN ACT to amend the tax law, in relation to authorizing an occupancy tax in  the town of Putnam Valley, in Putnam county; and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: